Rapid COVID-19 Antigen Testing

 Rapid COVID-19 Antigen Testing Now Available

-What you should know about this test:
+What you should know about rapid COVID-19 antigen testing:

-We want you to know that this test is done differently than the COVID-19 PCR test we send out to a lab to be run.
+The rapid COVID-19 test is done differently than the COVID-19 PCR test we send out to a lab to be run.
 While our test has received an OK from the FDA to use in an office setting, the recommendation is to only test individuals who definitely have symptoms of COVID-19 — symptoms like fever, headache, runny nose, cough, aching.
 The test is not accurate for patients who don’t have symptoms.
 A negative test is not helpful in telling you whether you may be infected with COVID-19 if you don’t have symptoms.

 Commonly Asked Questions

 FAQ about the Sofia2 COVID-19 Antigen Test (Sofia 2 SARS Antigen FIA; Quidel Corporation)

 I am having surgery next week and I need a COVID-19 test.
 Can I have the Sofia 2 test?

 This test is not recommended for use in patients who do not have symptoms, so we do not recommend this test to screen individuals prior to surgery.